 We Will Rock You Review | The Palace Theatre | Manchester

-Taking creative licence with Queen’s musical legendary, Ben Elton injects the Killer Queen’s catalogue into a satirical story, set in the year 2302.
+Taking creative licence with Queen’s musical legacy, Ben Elton injects the Killer Queen’s catalogue into a satirical story, set in the year 2302.

 On iplanet Earth, where rock legends are lost relics of a bygone age and original music is banned, two rebels stand against the soul-crushing system.
 Gailileo (Ian McIntosh) and Scaramouche (Elena Skye) band together against the GlobalSoft corporation, causing a ruckus in an effort to save individuality.
 Fighting alongside an underground group of Bohemians, the group take aim at Big Brother, fighting for the rebirth of rock n’ roll.